 If we asked all those of you who own a home to rank the top three most dangerous and tedious chores specific to home and not apartment owners, gutter cleaning would surely be in the top three list for most of you.
 That’s because it’s a messy job, it’s completely unsanitary, and it poses a great risk.

 So, gutter guards seem like the most natural option at this point.
 But with so many different types to choose from, how can one possibly tell which one is the most efficient?
 And how do you even compare the different types and brands?
-For instance, if we were to compare gutter guards vs. LeafGuard, who would come on top?
-Let’s see if we can tackle this subject in depth.
+For instance, if we were to look at several gutter guards vs. LeafGuard, the brand that many professionals recommend, which guards would come out on top?
+Let’s get into it below.

 |GutterBrush Gutter Guard||LeafGuard|

 This comparison may seem a bit far-fetched at first glance.
 It’s like trying to compare an iPhone to multiple generic cell phones in one review.
 But, as the facts unfold below, you’ll see that there are real differences between LeafGuard and almost every other type of gutter guard out there.